A woman runs into a supermarket, sneaks an olive and life takes an unexpected turn with no way out.

 THE SCREENING ROOM - MIAMI

-Raised by Cuban and Argentinean parents, Rhonda Mitrani left Miami for University of Michigan and then landed a job in post production for Miramax Films, New York.
-She started editing for independent film and television, including SHOWTIME and ABC, and festivals (Sundance and LAIFF), until she until she made her first documentary, CUBA MIA, which premiered with Miami International Film Festival and broadcast on PBS.
+Raised by Cuban and Argentinean parents, Rhonda Mitrani left Miami for University of Michigan and landed a job in post production for Miramax Films, New York.
+She started editing for independent film and television, and her work was seen in festivals like LAIFF and aired on Showtime and HBO Latino.
+She directed her first documentary, CUBA MIA, which premiered with Miami International Film Festival and broadcast on PBS.

-Mitrani is also a video artist, whose exhibits include Dot Fifty One Gallery, Wynwood Art Fair, The Girl’s Club Collection, TRIAD, London and recently her first solo show at the Boca Museum of Art with her collaborative RPM Project.
+Mitrani is also a video artist, whose exhibits include Dot Fifty One Gallery, Wynwood Art Fair, The Girl’s Club Collection, TRIAD, London and a solo show at the Boca Museum of Art with her collaborative RPM Project.

-In 2013 Mitrani opened The Screening Room, a new-media exhibition and project space located in Miami.
+In 2013 Mitrani opened The Screening Room, a new-media exhibition and project space in Miami.
 The multi-disciplinary space is dedicated to motion picture which includes video art exhibitions, film workshops and lectures, screenings and a space for filmmakers and video artists to work.
+TSR Miami is the recipient of the Knight Foundation Arts Challenge grant.

 Mitrani wrote, coproduced and directed her first fiction film, SuperMarket, a short inspired by her experiences with pregnancy.
 The film is executive produced by Killer Impact, a division of Killer Content.
 She is currently writing a feature.